Originally written by Casey Jones in 2016. Updated in 2020.

 Sleep and Performance

 Research has shown that a lack of sleep hinders performance not only in daily life, but also plays an enormous role in athletic performance.
-Some of the world’s best athletes get over ten hours of sleep a night, like NFL MVP JJ Watt and three-time Super Bowl winner Tom Brady.
+Some of the world’s best athletes get over ten hours of sleep a night, like NFL MVP J.J.
+Watt and six-time Super Bowl winner Tom Brady.

 When athletes suffer from sleep restrictions due to reasons like travel schedules, stressful competitions, and inappropriate caffeine intake, performance often suffers.
 A recent look at 47 Olympic athletes showed that they slept less on average compared to non-athletic individuals (Leeder et al., 2012).
 In general, a lack of sleep contributes to decreased cognitive and physical performance — depending on the sport you participate in.

-A 2007 study of olympic-weightlifters that were deprived of sleep for 24 hours showed that although fatigue, confusion, and motivation deteriorated after sleep loss, maximal performance in the snatch, clean and jerk, and front squat was unaffected (Blumert et al., 2007).
+A 2007 study of Olympic weightlifters that were deprived of sleep for 24 hours showed that although fatigue, confusion, and motivation deteriorated after sleep loss, maximal performance in the snatch, clean and jerk, and front squat was unaffected (Blumert et al., 2007).
 However, when a group of weightlifters were restricted to only three hours of sleep for three successive nights, their performance in bench press, leg press, and deadlift suffered (Reilly & Piercy, 1994).
 Other studies that have imposed increased levels of sleep on athletes show that sleeping 10 hours per night increased sprint and reaction time in a group of swimmers (Mah, 2008).
-Studies in athletes often involve extreme levels of sleep restriction or total sleep deprivation, which may not be reflective of the real sleep problems that athletes face.
+One thing to keep in mind is that studies in athletes often involve extreme levels of sleep restriction or total sleep deprivation, which may not be reflective of the real sleep problems that athletes face.

 Slowed reaction time can lead to reduced performance for sprinters coming out of the blocks, goalkeepers reacting to a shot, and defensive linemen reacting to the snap of a football.
 Even losses to short-term memory caused by sleep loss can affect recall of predetermined plays in sports like hockey, basketball, and soccer.
 Many athletic disciplines involve critical decision making and concentration, therefore sleep losses should be minimized as much as possible for athletes.